The future of d2c (direct to consumer) brands is not unicorns. It’s niche $10M ponies.

-There’s certainly a trend to “Warby” every consumer product possible: toothbrushes, contact lenses, shoes, hygiene, nutrition, cosmetics and everything else.
+There’s certainly a trend to “Warby Parker” every consumer product possible: toothbrushes, contact lenses, shoes, hygiene, nutrition, cosmetics and everything else.
 Including beer.

-And that’s exciting for consumers and investors alike so there is definitely a lot of hype and potential for both consuming large brands’ revenues, but also expanding specific consumer brands markets (just like Native did with their $12 deodorant).
+And that’s exciting for consumers and investors alike.
+There is definitely a lot of hype for challenging legacy brands.
+But it is also about expanding specific consumer brands markets (just like Native did with their $12 deodorant).

 Bonobos sold to Walmart for $310 Million.
 And they are no longer what every new DTC brand aspires to be when it grows up.